knative/community/REPOSITORY-GUIDELINES.md

   - GitHub pages are disabled
   - The repo is marked as archived using GitHub's archive feature
   - The removal is announced on the knative-dev mailing list
+  - Documentation is removed / updated as appropriate from the knative/docs website

 This procedure maintains the complete record of issues, PRs, and other contributions.
 It leaves the repository read-only and makes it clear that the